DimitrisGahtidis/Deep-Learning-Projects/README.md

 # CIFAR-10-Project
 The CIFAR-10-Project uses [pytorch's dataloader](http://pytorch.org/vision/main/generated/torchvision.datasets.CIFAR10.html) for the [CIFAR 10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
 The dataset is composed of images of vehicles and animals to train a convolutional neural network.
 Many more interesting features and explorations were made in this project since I was now familiar with pytorch basics from the MNIST Project.
+The best I could get this specific model to train was to a total accuracy of about 64%.

 ## Description of important files